Proven-Paradox/shaper-system/Handbook.md

 These are just a few examples, and the Shaper can likely come up with more in their games.

-How can I Recover?
+## How can I Recover?
 An interesting question, and there are several ways to approach recovery of HP, MP, and injuries.
 Here are some recommended options (beyond healing Abilities, of course).

-* Rapid, heroic pulp.
+* *Rapid, heroic pulp*.
 The heroes bounce back from activity quickly, showing boundless energy.
 In this case, heroes regain all HP/MP after resting for 5 minutes.
 Recovering from an injury requires resting for an hour, which heals one injury of the player’s choice.
    * This recovery method emphasizes action, enables risk taking, and encourages blowing everything quickly.
 This will result in faster battles since everyone is going full tilt at all times.
 Whatever happens will happen fast.
-* Middle ground.
+* *Middle ground*.
 The heroes typically need a break after a dangerous encounter, and a long day of peril will wear them down.
 In this mode, resting for an hour regenerates HP equal to your Toughness + Character level and MP equal to your Heart + Character level (minimum 1 HP/MP per hour).
 Resting for eight hours straight regenerates all HP and MP and heals one injury.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
 On a success, the target heals two additional injuries during their rest.
    * This recovery system is a compromise, encouraging players not to blow everything immediately, but still potentially rewards explosive action and risk taking when appropriate.
-* Survival.
+* *Survival*.
 Damage lingers.
 Injuries will pile up.
 MP are precious.
 In this dangerous format, resting for eight hours regenerates HP equal to your Toughness + Character level and MP equal to your Heart + Character level.
 Healing from an injury requires two full days of bed rest.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
 On a success, you heal an injury every day instead of every two days.
    * In this format, you must track resources carefully and spend them dearly.
 Players are likely encouraged to avoid combat when possible and play extremely frugally when it does happen.
-* Action Movie - Low HP, High Injury, Instant Recovery.
+* *Action Movie* - Low HP, High Injury, Instant Recovery.
 And now for something completely different.
 In this format, all characters’ maximum HP are halved.
 When they hit zero HP they still receive an injury as normal, but instead of going unconscious they instead regain their maximum HP.
 Use the same injury rules as either Heroic Pulp or Middle Ground recovery, Shaper’s choice.
    * This mode has a specific purpose: to capture the action movie brawl.
 Two opponents square off, striking at each other for a period until eventually one gets an advantage and lands a powerful series of blows on the other.
 There’s a painful sound as the scene slows down, showing the loser of the exchange reeling in pain while the victor gets a moment to gloat.
 The loser then refocuses and continues the fight, but a bit shakier, until one or the other cannot stand any longer.

 These are recommendations that should provide a good variety, suitable to most types of games.

-How does Death Work?
+## How does Death Work?
 There is a point past which a character’s body can no longer endure injury, and they perish.
 For the enemies, this threshold should be quite low.
 Expendable sorts who play no major role in the story should likely just die immediately when their HP are spent.
 Plot centric characters may have a higher threshold, three to five.
 The death of a player character has much larger implications on the game and should be considered more carefully.
 My recommendation is to declare a character with ten injuries dead.
-//THIS NEED PLAYTESTING, not going to write more until I have more data here.
+//TODO THIS NEED PLAYTESTING, not going to write more until I have more data here.

-Is Resurrection a Thing?
+### Is Resurrection a Thing?
 That is up to the Shaper and should suit the setting.
 Allowing resurrection invites some serious questions.
 How common is it?
 What does it require?
 What stops the bad guys from being raised after the heroes are done with them?
 I am not going to set down hard rules for resurrecting dead player character, because it should be custom to each setting.
 It’s worth noting that players are NOT necessarily entitled to this information.
 It’s up to the Shaper.

-Conditions and Properties
+## Conditions and Properties

-Blind
+**Blind**
 You cannot see.
 If you attempt to attack a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon 6.

-Flight
+**Flight**
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
-Airborne movement is identical to standard movement.
+Airborne movement is otherwise identical to standard movement.

-Grappled
+**Grappled**
 Grabbed by another target who currently has control of the situation.
 You cannot move willingly.
 You have Bane 9.
 Attacks against you have Boon 2.
 You can end this condition by spending a Minor action to attempt an Acrobatics or Athletics check, opposed by your opponent’s Athletics check.

-Grappling
+**Grappling**
 Grabbing another target and in control of the situation.
 You may move both yourself and your victim as a Minor action.
 Attacking a target other than the one you are currently Grappling ends the grapple.
 Attacks against you from targets other than the one you are grappling have Boon 2.
 Attacks you make against the one you are grappling have Boon 3.
 You may end this condition at any time without an action, which also frees your victim from the Grappled condition.

-Obscured
+**Obscured**
 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)
 You also gain Boon 6 on Stealth checks.

-Prone
+**Prone**
 Lying on the ground.
 Melee range attacks against Prone targets have Boon 5, while any attacks coming from beyond Short range are made at Bane 8.
 Moving a square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

-Stagger
+**Stagger**
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane 10.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).

-________________
+***
 # Chapter Y: Adversaries and Monsters
-/* For now this is going to be where I list and describe monsters written.
+/* TODO For now this is going to be where I list and describe monsters written.
 Eventually I need to write a more concrete introduction about how to use monsters, notes about how the entries are kept generic with a few details left unwritten so one entry can potentially represent many different types of monsters, how to read these entries, and the like.
 For now I want to skip to actually sharing monster entries to give an idea of how I would want these entries to be read by Shapers and used in games.
 Figure out how to explain adversary archetypes at some point.
 Add notes about figuring out skill mods when they’re not listed.
 */

-Creeps
+## Creeps
 Creeps represent enemies who rely on cheap tricks and numbers.
 Individually they usually aren’t that dangerous, but adventurers will never actually encounter creatures like these alone.
 They fight by trying to pile onto individual targets and overwhelm them with sheer numbers.
 In generally they should be small or scrawny creatures.
 These can be creatures like goblins, kobolds, imps, small and disposable aliens in part of a hive mind, and the like.
 Their elemental properties should generally be unimpressive: at best they resist as many elements as they are weak to.
 Perhaps they even have more weaknesses than resistances.
 For example, the modern image of a kobold is a creature that spends its life in caves.
 This could mean they resist earth but are weak to sky and fire.
 Goblins are sometimes depicted having an affinity for gunpowder, so perhaps they resist fire and are weak to ice and earth.

-Lesser Creep
-Strength 1  Finesse 1   Toughness 0     Mind -1     Soul -1     Heart -1
+**Lesser Creep**
+Strength 1
+Finesse 1
+Toughness 0
+Mind -1
+Soul -1
+Heart -1
 HP Max: 8
 MP Max: 0
 Physical Attack: 2
 Mental Attack: -2
 Physical Defense: 11
 Mental Defense: 8

-Melee strike (Major action attack), x1 multiplier, physical, melee.
+*Melee strike* (Major action attack), x1 multiplier, physical, melee.
-Hoard Tactics (Passive): If in a square with two other allied Creeps, Melee Strike has +1 attack.
+*Hoard Tactics* (Passive): If in a square with two other allied Creeps, Melee Strike has +1 attack.
----

 Lesser Creeps are the lowest of the low.
 They are dull witted and easily coerced.
 They likely have little regard for their own well being, flinging themselves into combat not expecting to survive.

-Nuisances
+## Nuisances
 The Nuisance archetype represents small, elusive adversaries that utilize mental attacks against the heroes.
 These may appear in groups with other nuisances, or assist a more impressive threat as minor support.
 They generally shouldn’t appear alone, as their low hit points means individuals will typically be dealt with quickly.
 Example nuisances include pixies, will o’ wisps, imps, elemental motes, and the like.
 Elementally, Nuisances should have one resistance (which also determines the damage type of their attacks) and one weakness.
 A pixie might utilize Sky attacks while being weak to Fire.
 Imps that serve greater demonic masters may use bolts of Dark while being expelled by Light.
 These combinations should typically be straightforward.

-Lesser Nuisance
-Strength -1  Finesse 2   Toughness -1   Mind 2  Soul 0    Heart 1
+**Lesser Nuisance**
+Strength -1
+Finesse 2
+Toughness -1
+Mind 2
+Soul 0
+Heart 1
 HP Max: 5
 MP Max: 8
 Physical Attack: 1
 Mental Attack: 3
 Physical Defense: 12
 Mental Defense: 13

-Elusive (Passive): Physical damage against this target is halved.
+*Elusive* (Passive): Physical damage against this target is halved.
-Zap (Major action attack): x1 multiplier, medium range.
+*Zap* (Major action spell): x1 multiplier, medium range.
 Damage type is the same as this creature’s elemental resistance.
+1 MP
-1 MP Fuddle (Major action auxiliary): Curse, medium range, duration 2 rounds, must succeed on mental attack or it fails.
+*Fuddle* (Major action auxiliary): Curse, medium range, duration 2 rounds, must succeed on mental attack or it fails.
 Imposes Bane 2.
 1 MP
 Crack (Major action attack): x2 multiplier, melee range.
 Damage type is the same as this creature’s elemental resistance.
 4 MP
 Hover (Minor action auxiliary): Move one square and ignore a single Terrain effect for one round.
 2 MP
----

 Lesser Nuisances are just what the name implies: annoying, hard to pin down, but not particularly dangerous on their own.

-Warrior
+## Warrior
 The Warrior archetype represents creatures trained in combat that utilize physical attacks against the players.
 They generally will prefer to get into melee range to deal high damage.
 They may appear in groups with Archers or other similar types who can benefit from their strengths and/or cover their weaknesses.
 They fight intelligently and will prioritize casters and archers where possible.

-Lesser Warrior
-Strength 2  Finesse 1   Toughness 2   Mind 0  Soul -1    Heart -1
+**Lesser Warrior**
+Strength 2
+Finesse 1
+Toughness 2
+Mind 0
+Soul -1
+Heart -1
 HP Max: 24
 MP Max: 8
 Physical Attack: 5
 Mental Attack: -1
 Physical Defense: 14
 Mental Defense: 9

-Jab: (Major action attack) x1 melee range, physical damage.
+*Jab* (Major action attack): x1 melee range, physical damage.
 No cost.
-Bash: (Major action attack) x2 melee range, physical damage, if Result is 5 or greater then the target and the Lesser Warrior move to an adjacent square.
+*Bash* (Major action attack): x2 melee range, physical damage, if Result is 5 or greater then the target and the Lesser Warrior move to an adjacent square.
 3 HP cost.

 Lesser Warriors are basic, every day fighters.
 These might be town guards or freshly trained soldiers in an army.
 Alternatively, they could be roughly human sized monstrous warriors of any type.
-________________

-Some general rules
+# Some general rules
 //These go at the end but they may come up in playtesting, so writing them now.
 Specific rules supercede general rules.
 The rules for movement are very general, but there are some effects in the game which allow a player to break those rules.
 In this case, the more specific effects trump the general movement rules.
 The same trend applies elsewhere.